maelys-mcardle/snowflake/docs/snowflake/README.md

 ---  ---------  --------------  -----------
 15    []        BANK            Converts BANK into an empty array.
 50   [#]        BANK1   BANK2   Stores the length of the BANK1 array into BANK2.
+                                BANK2 becomes an INT type.
 51   +[]        BANK1   BANK2   Appends the contents of BANK2 to the start of the BANK1 array.
 52   []+        BANK1   BANK2   Appends the contents of BANK2 to the end of the BANK1 array.
 53   ?[]        BANK1   BANK2   Copies the first item of the BANK1 array into BANK2.
+                                BANK2 becomes the type of the first item in the BANK1 array.
 54   []?
 BANK1   BANK2   Copies the last item of the BANK1 array into BANK2.
+                                BANK2 becomes the type of the last item in the BANK1 array.
 55   -[]        BANK            Removes the first item of the BANK array.
 56   []-        BANK            Removes the last item of the BANK array.
 57   [>]        BANK1   BANK2   Moves the first item of the BANK1 array to the index specified in BANK2.